IBM/terraform-guardium-datastore-va/examples/aws-redshift/README.md

 - AWS CLI configured with appropriate credentials
 - Terraform >= 1.0.0
 - Access to a Guardium Data Protection instance
-- VPC and subnet with internet access (only if Redshift is in a private VPC)

 ## Usage